arminmoin/ML-Quadrat/README.md

 you will see suggestions regarding the hyperparameters and configurations of the Neural Networks model, such as the choice of the ctivation function, optimizer, loss function and so forth.
 These choices are based on the APIs of the Keras library (see https://keras.io/guides) for the Deep Learning models, e.g., for the Multi-Layer Perceptron (MLP) Neural Network (NN), and based on the APIs of the Scikit-Learn library (see https://scikit-learn.org/stable/) for other models, e.g., Decision Trees and Random Forests.

-Moreover, all keywords regarding data analytics are highlíghted in blue color in our textual xtext-based model editor.

-#### The extended action language

 If you are familiar with the action language of ThingML, you can notice that we introduced four new action types concerning data analytics:

 (i) da_preprocess: This action leads to preprocessing the data, based on the data analytics block.
 The name of the corresponding data analytics block shall be mentioned after that, e.g., da_preprocess da1.